How to Replace the MAF Sensor on a 2012 Ford F-150

 - Park on a level surface and set the parking brake.

-- Turn the ignition off and remove the key.
+- Turn the ignition off and remove the key or fob from the vehicle.

 🔨 Step-by-Step Instructions